antaresproject/docs/docs/services/assets.md

 } ());
 ```

-As it can be seen, while creating a module, instant functions are used (the module's function is wrapped in brackets and shortly after the closing brace round brackets are placed).
-Thanks to that the module's function is executed instantly after the defining and all the variables used within remain in the local range, whereas to the `APP.modules.mod` attribute only the returned object is ascribed and not the function (the expression `APP.modules.mod()` will not be correct).
+As can be seen, instant functions are used to create the module (the entire module's function is wrapped in brackets and round brackets are placed right after the curly brackets).
+Thanks to this, the module's function is executed instantly after it is defined and all the variables used in it remain in the local scope.
+Moreover, only the object returned by the `APP.modules.mod` attribute is assigned and not the function (the expression `APP.modules.mod()` will not be correct).

-Take a look at the second module (the 'show.js' file) which uses the one shown above:
+Below you can see the second module (the 'show.js' file) that uses the module shown above:

 ```js
 // another module which uses "mod"